Identification, Images, & Information

 Identification

-Small, shning blackish flies, sometimes with a reddish tinge; spherical head; abdomen narrowed at the base.
+Small, shining blackish flies, sometimes with a reddish tinge; spherical head; abdomen narrowed at the base.
 Many species have a dark spot along the costal margin of the wing near the tip.

 Habitat

-Larvae live in excrement and various types of decaying matter.
-Adults found near material that the larvae feed on.
+Larvae in excrement and various types of decaying matter.
+Adults near larvaL substrate(3)

 Print References